-Is there a cost for the IB Programme?
+• Is there a cost for the IB Programme?

-For the foundation years, which includes grade 9 and 10, there a \$100.00 Administrative fee to help support the IB Program as a whole, which will be invoiced in October.
-For the IB Diploma programme (Grade 11 and 12) there is a cost of \$1250.00 per year for a total of \$2500.00.
+For the preparatory years, there a \$100.00 Administrative fee to help support the IB Program as a whole, which will be invoiced in October of your Grade 10 year.
+For the IB Diploma Programme (Grade 11 and 12) there is a cost of \$1250.00 per year for a total of \$2500.00.
 Traditionally, we invoice students twice a year in equal installments depending on the nature of their students' involvement with IB.
 The IB is a not-for-profit academic program.